-All property of the Lessee which is now or may hereafter be at any time during the Term of this Lease in or upon said Premises, whether exempt from execution or not, shall be bound by and subject to a lien for the payment of the rent herein reserved, and for any damages arising from any breach by the Lessee of any of the covenants or agreements of this Lease to be performed by Lessee.
-In the event of default by Lessee in the payment of rent or otherwise, Lessor may foreclose the such lien and take possession of said property or any part or parts thereof and sell or cause the same to be sold, at such place as Lessor may elect, at public or private sale, with or without notice, to the highest bidder capable of paying the bid price, and apply the proceeds of said sale to pay the costs of taking possession of and selling said property, then owed toward the debt and/or damages as aforesaid.
-Any excess of the proceeds of said sale over said costs, debt, and/or damages shall be paid to Lessee.
+All property of the Lessee which is now or may hereafter be at any time during the term of this lease in or upon said Premises, whether exempt from execution or not, shall be bound by and subject to a lien for the payment of the rent herein reserved, and for any damages arising from any breach by the Lessee of any of the covenants or agreements of this Lease to be performed by Lessee.
+In the event of default by Lessee in the payment of rent or otherwise, Lessor may foreclose such lien and take possession of said property or any part or parts thereof and sell or cause the same to be sold, at such place as Lessor may elect, at public or private sale, with or without notice, to the higher bidder for case, and apply the proceeds of said sale to pay the costs of taking possession of and selling said property, then owed toward the debt and/or damages as aforesaid.
+Any excess of the proceeds of said sale over said costs, debt and/or damages shall be paid to Lessee.
 Any such sales shall bar any right of redemption by Lessee.

-28. WAIVER.
+- 27. WAIVER.
 The rights and remedies of the Lessor under this Lease, as well as those provided or accorded by law, shall be cumulative, and none shall be exclusive of any other rights or remedies hereunder or allowed by law.
-A waiver by Lessor of any breach or breaches, default, or defaults, of this Lease hereunder, shall not be deemed or construed to be a continuing waiver of such breach or default not as a waiver of or permission, expressed or implied, for any subsequent breach or default, and it is agreed that the acceptance by Lessor of any installment of rent subsequently to the date the same should have been paid hereunder, shall in no manner alter or affect the covenant and obligation of Lessee to pay subsequent installments of rent promptly upon the due date thereof.
-No receipt of money by Lessor after the termination in any way of this Lease shall reinstate, continue or extend the term above demised.

-- 29. BANKRUPTCY.
-Neither this Lease nor any interest therein nor in any estate hereby created shall pass to any trustee receiver in bankruptcy or to any other receiver or assignee for the benefit of creditors or otherwise by operation of law during the term of this lease or any renewal thereof. - 30.
+A waiver by Lessor of any breach or breaches, default or defaults, of this Lease hereunder shall not be deemed or construed to be a continuing waiver of such breach of default not as a waiver of or permission, expressed or implied, for any subsequent breach or default, and it is agreed that the acceptance by Lessor of any installment of rent subsequently to the date the same should have been paid hereunder, shall in no manner alter or affect the covenant and obligation of Lessee to pay subsequent installments of rent promptly upon the due date thereof.
+No receipt of money by Lessor after the termination in any way of this Lease shall reinstate, continue or extend the term above demised. - 28.
+BANKRUPTCY.
+Neither this Lease nor any interest therein nor in any estate hereby created shall pass to any trustee receiver in bankruptcy or to any other receiver or assignee for the benefit of creditors or otherwise by operation of law during the term of this lease or any renewal thereof. - 29.
 NOTICE.
-Any notice hereunder to Lessee shall be sufficient if sent by U.S. Mail, postage prepaid, addressed to Lessee:
+Any notice hereunder shall be sufficient if sent in writing sent either by U.S. Mail, postage prepaid, personal messenger or overnight delivery via a reputable overnight service addressed as specified below.
+Any notice sent by (i) certified mail, return receipt requested shall be deemed delivered two (2) days after deposited in the United States mail; (ii) personal messenger shall be deemed delivered when actually received; and (iii) an overnight delivery service shall be deemed delivered on the business day following the date the notice is deposited with the overnight delivery service.
+Each party shall have the right to specify that notice be addressed to any other address by giving the other party ten (10) days' prior written notice thereof.